ouyangziheng/LoRATSF/README.md

 **LoRATSF** builds upon the **SparseTSF** model, which introduced a novel approach to time series forecasting, featuring:

-- **Lightweight design**: The model has fewer than **1k** parameters, making it orders of magnitude smaller than other models.
+- **Lightweight design**: The model has **100** parameters, making it orders of magnitude smaller than other models.
-- **Decoupling of periodicity and trends**: Through **Cross-Period Sparse Forecasting**, SparseTSF effectively separates periodic and trend components in time series data.
+- **Decoupling of periodicity and trends**: Through **Cross-Period Sparse Forecasting**, LoRATSF effectively separates periodic and trend components in time series data like SparseTSF.
-- **Excellent generalization capability**: SparseTSF has shown outstanding cross-domain generalization ability across multiple datasets, especially in scenarios with limited computational resources or smaller datasets.
+- **Excellent generalization capability**: LoRATSF has shown outstanding cross-domain generalization ability across multiple datasets, especially in scenarios with limited computational resources or smaller datasets like SparseTSF.

 The reference for **SparseTSF** is as follows: